meri-leeworthy/notes-explorer/posts/Mario Blaser.md

 Blaser, Mario.
 2009.
 “The Political Ontology of a Sustainable Hunting Program.”
 American Anthropologist 111 (1): 10–20.

-Blaser, Mario, Marisol de la Cadena, and Arturo Escobar.
+Blaser, Mario, [[Marisol de la Cadena]], and [[Arturo Escobar]].
 2014.
 “Introduction: The Anthro- pocene and the One-World.”
 Unpublished manuscript.

 Blaser, Mario, Harvey Feit, and Glenn McRae, eds.
-2004.
-In the Way of Development: Indigenous Peoples, Life Projects, and Globalization.
+2004. [[In the Way of Development - Indigenous Peoples, Life Projects and Globalization]].
 London: Zed Books